SusmithaGundu/Halyard/docs/commands.md

  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
  * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
- * `--ssh-known-hosts-file-path`: The path to a known_hosts file to be used when connecting with a remote git repository over SSH.
- * `--ssh-trust-unknown-hosts`: Enabling this flag will allow Spinnaker to connect with a remote git repository over SSH without verifying the server's IP address against a known_hosts file.
  * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.